Sonagiri: Architecture

-There are total of 77 temples on the hill.
-Each temple are white in colour and features a high spire.
+There is a total of 77 temples on the hill.
+Each temple is white in colour and features a high spire.
 The temple number 57 is the main temple in Sonagiri.
 Acharya Shubh Chandra and Bhartrihari lived and worked here for spiritual achievements.
 Like Kundalpur, Girnar Jain temples, Dilwara temples and Shikharji, the Sonagiri temple complex is known for its rich architecture.